This question is part of the Organic Homemade Popsicle Q&A series.

 - How come my Popsicles are as hard as rocks?

 - Why do my ice pops taste so watery – where’s the flavor?

 If you totally want to get rid of added sweeteners, try making whole fruit pops.
-Pureed fruit pops need less sugar than pops made with a pure liquid (like juice), because the texture of the fruit makes ice pops softer.
+Pureed fruit pops need less sugar than pops made with a liquid (like juice), because the texture of the fruit makes ice pops softer.
 For example, my organic watermelon ice pops contain only fresh fruit and water and they have a wonderfully soft and flaky texture – no added sweetener at all.
-Note though that the sweeter the fruit, the softer the pop.
+However, note that the sweeter the fruit, the softer the pop.
 For example, pureed pears or apples won’t be quite as soft when frozen as watermelon, blackberries or citrus.

 Following are two more sugar-free or sweetener optional ice pop choices…

 - Chocolate Almond Butter Popsicles – include a wee bit of Stevia, but I’d bet you can eliminate it.
 These are gluten-free too.